asg0451/spotify-remote/README.md

     - TODO: nail down which these are specifically
 1. Run the `forwarder` binary from your local machine, and point it at the server you started, such as with `$ ./forwarder -a http://localhost:8080`

     - The `forwarder` binary is available in the [latest github release](https://github.com/asg0451/spotify-remote/releases/latest).
-Currently binaries are built for Linux and Windows.
+Currently binaries are built for Linux, Mac, and Windows (x86_64; if you want to run it on arm64, such as Mac M1/2, you'll need to compile it yourself for now).
 1. Open Spotify and connect to the virtual device (the default name is `danube`)
 1. `forwarder` will connect to the server and output a connect code.
 In Discord, run `/play_spotify <code>` to finish the connection.
 1. You should now be able to play music through the bot, using Spotify normally.